 (i) on a sign conspicuously posted stating “TERMS AND CONDITIONS ARE APPLIED TO GIFT

-(b) For purchases via electronic, computer, or telephonic means, the statement “TERMS AND CONDITIONS ARE APPLIED TO GIFT CERTIFICATES/GIFT CARDS” shall be stated prior to the customer’s purchase of the gift certificate or conspicuously written within the electronic message offering a gift certificate for purchase.
+(b) For purchases via electronic, computer, or telephonic means, the statement “TERMS AND CONDITIONS ARE APPLIED TO GIFT CERTIFICATES/GIFT CARDS” shall be stated before the customer purchases the gift certificate or conspicuously written within the electronic message offering a gift certificate for purchase.

 Gift Cards – Gift cards are covered under the definition of “gift certificate”.
 Laws of New York § 396-i(1)